-Most of the same steps taken to prepare for a remote deposition are the same as for in-person depositions with a videographer.
+Most of the same steps taken to prepare for a remote deposition are the same as for in-person depositions (with or without a videographer).
 In some states, remote depositions can be used in lieu of trial testimony, even when the witness is available.
 Many of the same cautions and preparations are needed for either situation.

 One important caveat: using remote testimony, either for a parole hearing or for trial, is opposed by many criminal attorneys depending on the criminal defendant’s circumstances.
 Remote trial testimony taken from jail may mean that the inmate is in an orange jumpsuit instead of street clothes and there may be institutional backgrounds which can engender potential bias against the individual before they have said a word.
 In studies about using videos in criminal trials, witnesses were viewed more negatively than witnesses seen in person.
 Further, facing your accuser is a constitutional right in a criminal trial and virtual proceedings do not allow for direct confrontation.
 As such, use of remote testimony in criminal trials must be evaluated separately from civil trials.

 However, in civil trials, as noted above, remote depositions offer many advantages and can be a valuable addition to the in-person deposition option.
 Once the decision to take a remote deposition has been reached, the next step is managing the process.
 Below are some recommendations.

 Before the Deposition

 - Make sure that the deposition’s settings and connections are suitable.
 A remote deposition service, such as U.S. Legal Support’s, is important because information about details like the setup, audio/video requirements and connection speed can be provided in advance.